mmccoyd/hillside/README.md

 The 52 and 46 have optional factory parts soldering (PCBA) except for the key switches, MCU, TRRS, LEDs, optional hotswap sockets, and the 46's battery switch.

+All except the 48 support optional Mill-Max hotswap sockets, but not the Kailh sockets.

 Their common features are:

 - Choc-spaced keys, aggressive stagger, five thumb keys